Jerry Springer: Broadcast career

-Springer was hired as a political reporter and commentator on Cincinnati's NBC affiliate, WLWT, which had, at the time, the lowest-rated news program.
-Later, having been named primary news anchor and managing editor, he needed a broadcast catchphrase in the model of other great newsmen.
+Springer was hired as a political reporter and commentator on Cincinnati's NBC affiliate, WLWT, which at the time had the lowest-rated news program.
+Later, having been named primary news anchor and managing editor, he sought a broadcast catchphrase in the model of other well-known newsmen.
 With the help of some others at WLWT, he created his signature line: "Take care of yourself, and each other."
 Within two years he was Cincinnati's number-one news anchor, along with partner Norma Rashid.
-For five years, he was the most popular news anchor in the city, garnering ten local Emmy Awards for his nightly commentaries, which were frequently satirized by Cincinnati radio personality Gary Burbank.
-Those commentaries would eventually become his "Final Thought" on Jerry Springer.
+He garnered ten local Emmy Awards for his nightly commentaries, which were frequently satirized by local radio personality Gary Burbank.
+Those commentaries would eventually become his "Final Thought" on The Jerry Springer Show.
 Springer would remain commentator at WLWT until January 1993.
 He resided in Loveland, Ohio, during this time.

 In 1997, the Chicago-based NBC-owned station WMAQ-TV hired Springer to serve as a news commentator.
 However, this proved to be unpopular among viewers, as it resulted in the resignation of long-time news anchors Ron Magers and Carol Marin due to Springer's talk show.
 After performing only two commentaries, Springer resigned as commentator.

 Jerry Springer (1991–2018)

 Jerry Springer debuted on September 30, 1991.
-It started as a politically oriented talk show, a longer version of Springer's commentaries.
+It began as a straight-laced politically-oriented talk show, a longer version of Springer's news commentaries.
 Guests on the show included Oliver North and Jesse Jackson, and topics included homelessness and gun politics.

-In early 1994, Springer and his new producer, Richard Dominick, revamped the show's format to garner higher ratings.
-The show became more successful as it became targeted toward tabloidish sensationalism.
-Guests were everyday people confronted on a television stage by a spouse or family member's adultery, homosexuality, transsexuality, prostitution, transvestism, hate group membership, or other controversial situations.
+In early 1994, Springer and his new producer, Richard Dominick, revamped the show's format to boost ratings.
+The show became more successful as it turned towards sensationalism.
+Most guests were now everyday people confronted on a television stage by a spouse or family member's adultery, sexuality, gender identity, prostitution, hate group membership, or other controversial activities or situations.
 These confrontations were often promoted by scripted shouting or violence on stage.
-The show received substantial ratings and much attention.
-By 1998, it was beating The Oprah Winfrey Show in many cities, and was reaching around 8 million viewers.
+The retooled show received high ratings and much press attention.
+By 1998, it was more popular than The Oprah Winfrey Show in many cities, and was reaching around 8 million viewers.

-On July 10, 2002, the sons of guest Nancy Campbell-Panitz – who was murdered by her ex-husband after they appeared on a May 2000 episode with his girlfriend – filed suit in Sarasota County, Florida against Springer, his producers, and his distributor, claiming he created "a mood that led to murder".
-Ultimately, the estate of Campbell-Panitz dropped all monetary claims against Jerry Springer and the show agreed to waive its claims for malicious prosecution against the personal representative of the estate of Campbell-Panitz and his counsel.
+On July 10, 2002, the sons of guest Nancy Campbell-Panitz, who was murdered by her ex-husband after they appeared on a May 2000 episode with his girlfriend, filed suit in Sarasota County, Florida, against Springer, his producers, and his distributor, claiming he created "a mood that led to murder".
+Ultimately, the estate of Campbell-Panitz dropped all monetary claims and the show agreed to waive its claims for malicious prosecution against the personal representative of the estate and his counsel.